Albania, the Republic of North Macedonia, Montenegro, Serbia and Turkey are candidate countries.

 Albania applied for the EU membership in April 2009 and received the candidate status in June 2014.
 Progress in the accession process will depend on achievements in few key areas such as fight against corruption and organised crime, reform of judicial system and constructive and sustainable political dialogue between government and opposition.

-The former Yugoslav Republic of Macedonia was declared a candidate country in December 2005.
+The Republic of North Macedonia was declared a candidate country in December 2005.
 Opening of negotiations will depend on the progress made in aligning with the EU acquis.
 The Commission recommended that negotiations for accession to the European Union should be opened.
 However, the on-going name dispute with Greece is hampering further progress.

 Montenegro submitted the application for EU membership in December 2008.
 The candidate status was granted on 17 December 2010.
 The opening of accession negotiations took place in June 2012.
 Following the screening process, Montenegro needs to fulfil an opening benchmark before accession negotiations for Chapter 27 -Environment can be opened.